TheLucasMoore/java-for-rails-book/_posts/2018-01-19-Chapter-Two-Java-Deep-Dive.md

 // to add a number at a certain index myFavNumbers[0] = 13;

-// to put the integer at the end of the array myFavNumbers.add(7);
 ```

 We can also declare an array and its contents all at one.